 PSE Prophecy Ready to Shoot Infinity 60-Pound Bow Package

 Shooting arrows at 340 fps, this compound bow is the fastest one yet.
 This is because of their PSE past-parallel limb technology that allows for a forceful release of arrows.
-The single cam action also adds to the power since it is the fastest you’d ever encounter.
+The single cam action also adds to the power since it is the fastest you’ll ever encounter.
 Because it’s made of aircraft grade aluminum, it has increased strength and decreased weight, making it one of the lightest bows on the market today.
 For amplified performance, it even has a larger string track with new bow geometries.
 It also comes with a Planar Flex riser and the Mossy Oak Break-Up Infinity styling.

 - It comes with an Aries Sight, Whisker Biscuit Rest, Flextech Stabilizer, Mongoose Quiver, PSE Neoprene Sling, Peep Sight, and Nock Loop.